JohnLunnon-cyber/Threat-Hunt-Unauthorized-Chrome-Extension-Usage-on-VM-/README.md

 **Query used to locate:**

-DeviceProcessEvents
+DeviceFileEvents
 | where DeviceName == "lucky-man"
 | where FileName startswith "chrome" and FileName endswith ".exe"
 | order by Timestamp asc
-| project Timestamp, FileName, FolderPath, ProcessCommandLine, InitiatingProcessAccountName
+| project Timestamp, FileName, FolderPath, ActionType, InitiatingProcessAccountName

 **Result:**